qedsoftware/bamboolean/README.md

-# Boolang interpreter
+# Bamboolean interpreter

-Implementation of Boolang - Boolean Logic Language
+Implementation of Bamboolean - Boolean Logic Language

-Boolang is a simple language that consumes array of pre-defined variables, and returns boolean value if constraints on these variables are met.
+Bamboolean is a simple language that consumes array of pre-defined variables, and returns boolean value if constraints on these variables are met.

 ## Features